 Top 10 Beaches in Milos, Greece: A Complete Guide

 Milos is slowly becoming one of the more popular islands in the Greek Cyclades, right behind Santorini and Mykonos!
-And it’s no surprise that Milos’s gorgeous beaches are what’s making it famous!
-From the otherworldly Sarakiniko Beach to the charming Firopotomas Beach, the many beaches in Milos, Greece will take your breath away!
+And it’s no surprise that Milos’s gorgeous beaches are what’s making it famous.

-In this guide, I cover the top 10 beaches on the island of Milos.
-I’ll also cover what to expect at each beach, how to get to each beach, plus a map of Milos with all the beaches pinned!
+In this guide, I cover the top 10 beaches on the island of Milos, including what to expect at each beach, how to get there, plus a map of Milos with all the beaches pinned!

-I had so much fun exploring these beaches around the island via ATV back in 2022!
-So if hitting the beach while on Milos is on your itinerary, make sure to keep reading for a complete breakdown of which to choose!
+So if hitting the beach while on Milos is on your itinerary, make sure to keep reading for a complete breakdown of which to choose.

 A Quick Look at the Island of Milos